 Who owns The George F. Baker Houses?

 Both houses are owned by Classical American Homes Preservation Trust, with our headquarters located at 69 E. 93rd Street.
 The corner building of the Baker House complex, 75 East 93rd Street, is now owned by the Russian Orthodox Church.
 The final Baker to live in the family complex was George F. Baker IV, who sold 69 East 93rd Street to Mr. Jenrette in 1988.
-Jenrette later gave 69 East 93rd to Classical American Homes in 1994 as his second gifted home to the Trust, and 67 East 93rd was gifted to CAHPT upon his passing in 2018.
+Jenrette later gave 69 East 93rd to Classical American Homes in 1994 as his second gifted home to the Trust, and 67 East 93rd was gifted to CAHPT upon his death in 2018.